mathewlowry/myhub-gpt/about/chatgpt integration plans.md

 ## Introduction

 For the first 5 experiments I used the two ways of accessing ChatGPT open to me at the time: directly via the ChatGPT website, and using the pilot version of the MyHub.ai "GPT wrapper" set out in [[pilot MyHub ChatGPT integration]].
-As I was working on the analysis of [[experiment 5]], however, OpenAI released the "*Create your own GPT*" feature, so I created my first GPT and quickly ran [[experiment 6]].
+As I was working on the analysis of [[experiment 5 - ideator]], however, OpenAI released the "*Create your own GPT*" feature, so I created my first GPT and quickly ran [[experiment 6 - ideator GPT]].

 Which means I now have at least two ways forward to investigate and compare: